Low Blue Light Technology reduces the emission of the harmful low-blue lights on a display in order to prevent eye fatigue.

 Some monitors will apply the low blue light filter to certain pictures presets such as Reader Mode, Text Viewing, Paper, and similar.

 Depending on the monitor, enabling the LBL mode/preset may or may not also change the screen’s brightness.
-If it does not, keep in mind that using optimal brightness setting is also vital for a comfortable viewing experience.
+If it does not, keep in mind that using an optimal brightness setting is also vital for a comfortable viewing experience.

 In dim-lit rooms, you should decrease brightness, and increase it if you’re in a room with plenty of light.